WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

 - `ansible_install_devtools`: When set to `true`, preinstalls several tools needed for developing Wallaroo.
 See the [Dev Tools List](#dev-tools-list) section for a list of tools installed.

+- `terraform_args="-var placement_tenancy=dedicated"`: forces the placement tenancy to dedicated for the AWS instances.
+Needed since there has been an increase in network latency in multi-worker runs.

 ### Wallaroo Metrics UI Commands

 The following command will start the Wallaroo Metrics UI, we're assuming this is being started on `wallaroo-follower-2`: